Scille/parsec-cloud/docs/rfcs/1030-collaborative-editics.md

 Finally we need to re-implement in the Parsec server the communication system used to exchange events between the clients connected to a same editics collaborative session (e.g. to modify the document, update client's cursor location, etc.).

+### 1.2 - Document load/modify/save lifecycle

+Let's consider a workspace containing a document `/foo.docx` with vlob ID 42, Alice (OWNER), Bob (CONTRIBUTOR) and Mallory (READER) have access to the workspace and want to access the document.

+1. Alice wants to edit document `/foo.docx`.
+    1.1.
+Alice's client resolves `/foo.docx` path and obtains vlob ID 42 with latest version 10.
+    1.2.
+Alice's client loads in the editics editor the content of vlob ID 42 at version 10.
+    1.3.
+Alice's client connects to the editics session with ID 42 and specify she uses version 10.
+         The session doesn't exist on the server, it is created.
+2. Alice modifies the document twice.
+Her client sends two modification events to the editics session.
+   Each modification is given an index ID by the server to ensure they are ordered (so index 1 and 2).
+3. Bob wants to join the session.
+    3.1.
+Same as step 1.1. but for Bob
+    3.2.
+Same as step 1.2. but for Bob
+    3.3.
+Bob's client connects to the editics session with ID 42 and specify he uses version 10.
+        The server accept the connection and pushes to the client all the modifications that occurred since the session was created.
+4. Alice wants to save the document
+    4.1.
+Alice's client takes a save lock on the session (ensure no other clients tries a concurrent save).
+    4.2.
+Alice's client exports the document from the editics editor and save it as vlob ID 42 version 11.
+    4.3.
+Alice's client release the save lock on the session and indicates that all modifications up to index 2 are contained in vlob ID 42 version 11.
+5. Mallory wants to join the session
+    5.1.
+Same as step 1.1. but for Mallory
+    5.2.
+Mallory's client loads in the editics editor the content of vlob ID 42 at version 11.
+    5.3.
+Mallory's client connects to the editics session with ID 42 and specify she uses version 11.
+         The server accept the connection and pushes no modification.

+The server ensures the client can reach the correct document state by only allowing certain vlob versions:

+- Version must be at least the initial version used when the session has been created.
+- A version more recent that what the session may indicates two situations:

+  - The document is currently being saved and the vlob has been modified but the save lock not yet released (this is an unlikely situation).
+  - The document has been currently modified outside of the session, hence there is no guarantees on what the document contains at this version.

+When rejecting the client, the server provides the latest allowed version so that the client can retry.

+The fact each client has to load the document by itself (i.e. the server doesn't provide to the client the document edited in the session but only patches to apply) is more performance-hungry on the client, but this prevents the client that created the session from controlling the initial content of the document (this is an issue since a user with no write access in the workspace can then modify a document by creating a session with his tempered document, then wait for a user with write access to join and do the save for them...).

 ### 1.3 - Session ID vs document ID